 I fell in love with Japan when I visited in 2014.
 If I weren’t working for INPAC, I’d love to spend most of my time there.
 However, if I wasn’t working at INPAC, I’m sure my life would be mundane.

-I love helping our clients live out their dreams.
+I love helping our clients pursue their dreams.
 The only reason why I wouldn’t be at INPAC would be if I chose to retire.
 I’m a workaholic, though, so I know I’ll always work in some capacity.

 The best advice I ever received was from a life coach who is now one of my great friends: “Life is like a wheel of balance — each spoke represents physical, spiritual, financial, family and community balance.”